njsch/njsch.github.io/organisations.md

 Here on this page you can find my affiliations with (and memberships of) companies and organisations I belong to at various levels and for various reasons.

+## AuDA
+[Auda (AU Domain Administration)](https://www.auda.org.au/) is the organisation that defines the policies executed by domain name registrars, concerning Australian domains as identified by the `.au` domain name suffix.
+I have an associate membership with this organisation.

 ## Australian Computer Society (ACS)
 The [ACS](https://www.acs.org.au/) is one of Australia's largest organisational bodies of IT professionals.
 It approves many of the information technology, computer and data science courses that are studied across the country.
 I currently have a student membership with this organisation and have done some short courses with them.